PS5 restock date — track today on Twitter, Target, Amazon and more

-PS5 restock is expected to make a major comeback this week.
+Tracking down a PS5 restock could be a little easier this week.
 After a slow start to the month, retailers like Best Buy, Walmart, and Sony Direct are likely to have PS5 restock once again.

 Where to buy PS5: Check PS5 restock now

-As of April 6 at 9:40 a.m.
+As of April 7 at 7:17 a.m.
 ET, there is no PS5 restock available.
-Antonline had a PS5 bundle available for $829, but it sold out in seconds.
+GameStop and Antonline had PS5 bundles available Tuesday afternoon, but both are now sold out.
 Fortunately, a regular PS5 restock tipster claims that millions more consoles will arrive throughout spring, so things could improve on the PS5 restock front.
 In the meantime, you can use the links below to check where to buy the PS5.

 PS5: $499 @ Amazon